diogocncosta/MyBots/README.md

 </p>

-**Initialisation**: Comes when we choose a starting point for the evolution, which can be randomized or specified.
+**Initialization**: Comes when we choose a starting point for the evolution, which can be randomized or specified.

 **Duplication**: Producing multiple copies of the current solution to create a population.